uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 ![Screenshot of URLs for secure base images](img/base-image-URLs.png)

 Please note: if, when you click on [this link to the base image text file](https://github.com/uc-cdis/containers/blob/master/nextflow-base-images/allowed_base_images.txt), **you see an asterisk next to one of these URLs, it means that the image is temporarily unavailable** because it is being updated.
 Please wait until the asterisk is removed to build an image on that base image.
-If you would like an estimated timeframe for when the base image will be available, please ping us on Slack (`@nextflow-support`).
+If you would like an estimated timeframe for when the base image will be available, please ping us on Slack (`nextflow-support`).

 ### **How to choose your base image**